 Allow network traffic between all hypervisors and corresponding nodes in the same pool, as sometimes actual transfer may occur from the master host instead of the one which hosts VM.

 RHV - SSH Transfer permissions on the hypervisor

 SSH Transfer for RHV requires usually root permissions on the hypervisor in order to activate/deactivate LVM volumes for the backup

-You only may try with different backup strategy such as Disk-attachment or Disk Image Transfer
+You only may try with a different backup strategy such as Disk-attachment or Disk Image Transfer

 RHV - SSH Transfer - hypervisor access